snowdrop/quarkus-demo/README.md

 - Build/Run the project locally and call the endpoint
 - Play with hot reload feature
 - Use Spring technology instead of Java Microprofile
-- Deploy and run your project on a kubernetes cluster
+- Deploy and run your project on a kubernetes cluster using Halkyon operator and hal client

 ## Table of Contents